d2l-ai/d2l-en/chapter_introduction/index.md

   no longer needed to remember the entire sequence before commencing the generation of a new sequence.
-  Built solely on attention mechanisms, the transformer architecture :cite:`Vaswani.Shazeer.Parmar.ea.2017` has demonstrated compelling success in a wide range of areas.
+  Built solely on attention mechanisms, the Transformer architecture :cite:`Vaswani.Shazeer.Parmar.ea.2017` has demonstrated compelling success in a wide range of areas.
-  For example, a single transformer pretrained on modalities as diverse as text, images, joint torques, and button presses can play Atari, caption images, chat, and control a robot :cite:`reed2022generalist`.
+  For example, a single Transformer pretrained on modalities as diverse as text, images, joint torques, and button presses can play Atari, caption images, chat, and control a robot :cite:`reed2022generalist`.